Atlas Air: History

 On April 7, 2016, Atlas Air Worldwide Holdings purchased Southern Air for US$110 million in an all-cash deal.
-The transaction included Worldwide Air Logistics Group, Inc. and its two operating subsidiaries, Southern Air, Inc. and Florida West International Airways, Inc.

-On May 5, 2016, Amazon.com and Atlas Air announced a deal for Amazon.com to lease 20 Boeing 767s to fuel growth of its new Amazon air-freight service, branded as Amazon Air.
+The transaction included Worldwide Air Logistics Group, Inc. and its two operating subsidiaries, Southern Air, Inc. and Florida West International Airways, Inc. On May 5, 2016, Amazon.com and Atlas Air announced a deal for Amazon.com to lease 20 Boeing 767s to fuel growth of its new Amazon air-freight service, branded as Amazon Air.
 The deal also warranted Amazon the ability to buy up to 30% stake in the company over the next seven years.
 Under the agreement, Atlas Air Inc. would provide aircraft and CMI for seven years.
 This move came after Amazon's similar deal with Air Transport Services Group for 20 aircraft, also to be branded under Amazon Air.
 In March 2017, Atlas Air Worldwide Holdings shut down Florida West International Airways and cancelled the operating certificate.

 In January 2021, Atlas Air announced the purchase of an additional four 747-8 freighters from Boeing.
-They will be the final four 747s to be built.
+They were the final four 747s to be built.
 These were to be delivered in 2022, when Boeing planned to shut the 747 production program.
 On November 17, 2021, Atlas Air and Southern Air completed their merger with the transition to a single operating certificate.
 On August 4, 2022, Atlas agreed to be bought by an investor group for $3.2 billion.

 On January 31, 2023, the airline received the 1,574th and final 747 ever made - a 747-8F registered N863GT.
-As the last 747 to be made by Boeing, the aircraft features a decal of Joe Sutter, the designer of the 747, on the front, right side, and the words "forever incredible".
-Many Boeing employees and executives, including those who were part of the "Incredibles", the people who worked on the first 747 prototype, gathered at Boeing's Everett Plant to bid farewell to the final aircraft.
+As the last 747 to be made by Boeing, the aircraft features a decal of Joe Sutter, the designer of the 747, on the front, right side and the words "forever incredible".
+Many Boeing employees and executives, including those who were part of the "Incredibles," the people who worked on the first 747 prototype, gathered at Boeing's Everett Plant to bid farewell to the final aircraft.

 Operations

-Atlas Air's headquarters are in Purchase, New York, with a flight operations center located in Erlanger, Kentucky.
-Atlas Air operates flights on an aircraft and CMI and air charter basis for airlines, express operators, freight forwarders, charter brokers, global shippers, and the U.S. military, along with dry-leasing freighter aircraft.
+Atlas Air's headquarters are in White Plains, New York with a flight operations center located in Erlanger, Kentucky.
+Atlas Air operates flights on an aircraft & CMI and air charter basis for airlines, express operators, freight forwarders, charter brokers, global shippers, and the U.S. military, along with dry-leasing freighter aircraft.
 Atlas Air has global operations established in Africa, Asia, the Pacific, Europe, the Middle East, North America, and South America.

-Crew bases are located at Anchorage–Ted Stevens, Chicago–O'Hare, Cincinnati, Los Angeles, Memphis, Miami, New York's New York–JFK, Ontario, CA, and Tampa.
+Crew bases are located at Anchorage–Ted Stevens; Chicago–O'Hare; Cincinnati; Los Angeles; Memphis; Miami; New York–JFK; Ontario, CA; and Tampa.

+As of late 2023, Atlas Air operates MSC Air Cargo flights on behalf of the Mediterranean Shipping Company (MSC), although MSC owns the aircraft and they are painted in MSC livery.